Digital citizenship: ethical use of data & responsible use of technology

 - Decrease bias and increase transparency: Technology should be designed, evaluated and tested to reduce bias, both implicit and actual.
 Systems should be auditable and open.
 The outcomes produced by the technology should be fair.

-The Audit Committee of Walmart’s Board of Directors oversees data privacy as part of its information security and cybersecurity oversight responsibilities.
+The Audit Committee of Walmart’s Board of Directors oversees risks related to data privacy as part of its information security and cybersecurity oversight responsibilities.
 Walmart’s Digital Citizenship team helps to oversee Walmart’s compliance with our privacy policies and applicable laws.
 Our associates and service providers are required to commit to managing personal information appropriately and in accordance with Walmart’s policies and applicable laws.

 Through Walmart’s privacy policies, we aim to provide customers, associates and other stakeholders with clear, prominent and easily accessible information on how we collect, use, share and protect personal information.
 We regularly update our policies to cover the use of new technologies and services.
 Our policies explain how and why we collect personal information; how personal information is used and protected; and when and with whom information is shared.